Thomas Davis (1814-1845)

 No sandbank: ‘This country of ours is no sandbank thrown up by some recent caprice of earth.
 It is an ancient land, honoured in the archives of civilisation, traceable into antiquity by its piety, its valour, and its sufferings.
 Every great European race has sent its stream to the rivers of the Irish mind.
 Long wars, vast organisations, subtle codes, beacon crimes, leading virtues, and self-mighty men were here.
 If we live influenced by wind, and sun, and tree, and not by the passions and deeds of the past, we are a thriftless and hopeless people.’
 (Cited as epigraph in Thomas J. M. Johnstone, Where the Foxglove Glows, Belfast: Quota Press 1946).

 Irish historical novels: ‘I wish to heaven someone would attempt Irish historical fiction.’
-(Quoted in Malcolm Brown, The Politics of Irish Literature, From Thomas Davis to W. B. Yeats, London: Allen & Unwin 1972, p.65; see James Cahalan, Irish Historical Novel, 1983, p.75.)
+(Quoted in Malcolm Brown, The Politics of Irish Literature, From Thomas Davis to W. B. Yeats, London: Allen & Unwin 1972, p.65; see also James Cahalan, Irish Historical Novel, 1983, p.75.)

 [ top ]